sentenzo/bzip2/app/transformations/hfc/README.md

 `lengths_rle_compressed == rle(lengths)`

+`tail_length` — is a `1` byte segment to store the amount of aligning (non-significant) bits, which should be dropped from the end of the `encoded data` section.

 ```
  0               1               2               3
  0 1 2 3 4 5 6 7 8 9 A B C D E F 0 1 2 3 4 5 6 7 8 9 A B C D E F